 3. Place corn husks into a large bowl or pot.
 Pour enough boiling water over the husks to cover.
 Place a metal lid or heatproof dish on the husks to keep them submerged.
 Soak for about 45 minutes.
 Remove, drain and set aside.

-4. In large bowl, beat the lard by hand or with an electric mixer until it is light.
-Add baking powder and the masa harina and gradually the stock until dough is very light.
+4. In a large bowl, beat the lard by hand or with an electric mixer until it is light.
+Add baking powder and the masa-harina and gradually the stock until dough is very light.
 If your dough looks dry add more broth or water.
 Taste and add salt if needed.

 Continue to beat until dough is well combined, light and smooth.
 To make sure your dough is light enough place a small amount in a glass with water.
 It will float when it’s ready.

 5. Now comes the fun part.
 Assembling the Tamales.
 Place a small amount of the dough in the center of a corn husk.
 Using the back of a spoon spread the dough and top it with 1 1/2 tablespoon of the meat filling.
 Fold the sides of the husks.
 Fold bottom toward the center.
 And place tamales standing up in your already prepared tamal steamer cover with a layer of corn husks and a dish towel, cook for 1 hour and 15 minutes.
 Add more water to the steamer if needed during that time.
 For more pictures and instructions to assemble and cooking the tamales check this post “Chicken in green sauce Tamales”

 To check for doneness remove one of the tamales and if the husk can easily be removed from the dough they are ready.